 Hotchner, A. E. (2009-07-19).
 “Don’t Touch ‘A Moveable Feast'”.
 The New York Times.

-If you are feeling a little stalled with your writing, or a little isolated, or puzzled by the writer’s life or the industry itself, then dipping into autobiographies and biographies can help contextualise your own writing journey, and these works often provide plenty of writing tips along the way!
+If you are feeling a little stalled with your writing, or a little isolated, or puzzled by the writer’s life or the industry itself, then dipping into the best memoirs by the leading memoirists can help contextualise your own writing journey, and these works often provide plenty of writing tips along the way.
 Enjoy!